 – Dog The Gardener – $4.32 (only material and printer costs) – $ 9.32 (with 10 min 3D printer set up, 10 min supports manual placement, and a $1 tip for the designer)

-* For How Long Will a 3D Printer Last?
+* Price of the Machine – For How Long Will a 3D Printer Last?

 This ranges between 300-3000h, with an average of 1500h – Any 3D printer costs money, and over time it ends its life cycle, after that it either gets thrown away or is disassembled for scrap.
 This metric is quite difficult to estimate precisely as it depends on many factors like the brand and model of the 3D printer, techy level of the owner (maintenance), quality of 3D printing materials, etc. Here are the major FDM and Resin 3D printer guides for general price comparisons.
 So this “average 1500h” number is our approximate assessment that we came to after researching various sources of information together with our own experience with desktop 3D printers.

-– Minor repairs included.
+– Minor repairs.
 Most of 3D printers are very easy to fix (nozzles, belts, PTFE tubes, etc.).
 If the owner manages to fix small issues and even implements a few upgrades, then the 3D printer may last much longer.
 (Read the real experience of upgrading 3 years old Original Prusa i3 MK2.5S) We would recommend adding up all maintenance costs to the price of the machine.

 – If you have had a 3D printer for a specific duration, you could place the number of total working hours instead.

 ** Time spent to set up a 3D printer?

 0.1-0.2 hours or 0 if none – The first thoughts that come to our minds are the following: is it an automatic or manual bed levelling system?
 Is the material has bed adhesion issues?
 In short: how long it will take to start 3D printing successfully (the first layer check).

 Also, was a nozzle change involved (f/e for a 0.2mm thinner or 0.8mm thicker nozzle)?
 Nozzle changing and recalibration may take another 15-30 min.
 Unless u have a specific 3D printer ready.